 1. Select an appropriately leveled book

-Providing a book that is developmentally appropriate and fascinates young readers is critical.
-Be careful not to choose books that are frustratingly too difficult to read or are too basic to fully engage your student’s mind.
+Providing a book that is developmentally appropriate and fascinating to young readers is critical.
+We recommend choosing books that keep students thoroughly engaged without being effortlessly easy or frustratingly difficult to read.
 The Five-Finger Rule is a very useful method to use when deciding which books are best for a child.

 2. Dedicate 30 minutes for reading each day.